cowofevil/flask-ligand/docs/flask_environments.rst

    * - ``OIDC_REALM``
      - *Not set* (must be provided)
      - *Yes*
      - The OpenID Connect IAM realm to use for authentication.
+If set to an **empty string** then it is assumed that the OIDC issuer is Auth0 configured without realm support.
    * - ``VERIFY_SSL_CERT``
      - ``True``
      - *No*